jrouly/trajectory/README.md

                   [-out <path>] [-threads <n>] [-topics <n>]

 If the `-out <path>` is not specified, data will be printed to standard output.
 Otherwise, it will be printed to timestamped CSV files that can be read into the `Visualize` module.

+### Import topic modeling to database

+    $ bin/scrape import-results [-h] --topic-file <file> --course-file <file>

+Read the results of the `Learn` module (inferred topics) back into the database and pair with existing course data.

+### Generate static visualization tool

+    $ bin/scrape visualize [-h] --vis-directory <directory>
+                  [--serve] [--port <port>]

+Generate (and/or serve) the visualization pages.
+If `--serve` is present, a simple HTTP python server will start up hosting the visualization on the specified port (defaults to 8000).

+# ToDo

++ Implement the "timeline" visualization tool (tracking prerequisites).
++ Implement the "graph" visualization tool to visualize topics and courses.
++ Fix up the search structure to allow course title searches, etc.
++ Extract beta parameters into command line or config file.
++ Build a more dynamic Flask application instead of the statically generated tool.